ShenXiaolong1976/DailyWorkHub/README.md

 - connect remote linux server via vnc directly without vnc viewer.
 - connect remote windows desktop via windows RDP services directly without manual interaction.

-### Because browser can't run any local application/script from a web link by default because of security issue.
-Here use a protocol way to workaround this requirement.

 # Usage
 you need to do:
 1. update the **localAppLoader.bat path** to your real local path in **localAppLoader_install.reg**